PRIEWIENV/BytomLit/docs/specifications.md

 for details on the communication protocol, and [BOLT #10: DNS Bootstrap and Assisted Node Location](10-dns-bootstrap.md) for initial network bootstrap.

-### Payment Invoicing

-A participant receives invoices that tell her what payments to make.

-See [BOLT #11: Invoice Protocol for Lightning Payments](11-payment-encoding.md) for the protocol describing the destination and purpose of a payment such that the payer can later prove successful payment.

 ## Glossary and Terminology Guide